How to easily draught-proof windows and doors - plus more ways to stay warm for less

 Heat is increasingly expensive, here are affordable ways to draught-proof windows and doors and hold on to as much of it as you can

-Did you know if you don’t draught-proof windows and doors in your home, up to 24% of heat produced can escape ?
+Did you know if you don’t draught-proof windows and doors in your home, up to 24% of the heat your home produces can escape?

-How can you draught proof you home?
+How can you draught-proof your home?
 It’s surprisingly easy - and inexpensive.
-Here’s how.
+Here's how

 Draught proof windows, doors and more